Back to jobs

 At Broadway Ventures, we transform challenges into opportunities with expert program management, cutting-edge technology, and innovative consulting solutions.
 As an 8(a), HUBZone, and Service-Disabled Veteran-Owned Small Business (SDVOSB), we empower government and private sector clients by delivering tailored solutions that drive operational success, sustainability, and growth.
 Built on integrity, collaboration, and excellence, we’re more than a service provider—we’re your trusted partner in innovation.

 Are you a board-certified physician looking for a flexible, remote opportunity to apply your clinical expertise?
 We are seeking experienced physicians to conduct independent case reviews for the Department of Veterans Affairs (VA).
-This role involves evaluating medical cases to assess quality of care, adherence to standards, opportunities for improvement, and potential malpractice concerns.
+This role involves evaluating medical cases to assess quality of care, adherence to standards, and opportunities for improvement.

 This is an ideal opportunity for physicians seeking part-time, flexible work that complements their clinical practice.